 I will show you a favorite real simple tip to remove red wine stain out of washable fabrics.
 But you have to know that prevention is better than cure.
 You’ve probably heard this human wisdom.
-The easiest way to avoid the problem how to remove red wine stain is that you handle the bottles and glasses with utmost care and try to avoid situations promptly and people who can fill you with wine.
+The easiest way to avoid the problem of removing a red wine stain is that you handle the bottles and glasses with utmost care and try to avoid situations promptly and people who can fill you with wine.
 Here are some recommendations:

 How to Remove Red Wine Stain

 The first thing you want to do is take an old cloth and dab at the stain.
 Try to get out any of the moisture.
 Blot it a little bit and always blot and pat.
 Try not to rub so much because that can grind the stain in.
 Then you’re going to want to pour some cool water on it.
 Once that step is done, your next step is salt.
 You’re going to pour a generous amount of salt all over the stain.
 Let that sit for a while.
 The sooner you get the salt on, the better chance you have of absorbing the stain.
 Then you’re going to boil up some water in a kettle.
 To be sure, step back a little and do this slowly, and about a little distance away from it, you’re going to pour your boiling water on the stain.
 And let it sit for a little while.
 If for any reason, the stain doesn’t lift, you want to move to another solution.
 You’re going to take one part vinegar to two parts water, and you’re going to soak the stain in that.
 And that should also like kick in a little bit and lighten up that stain.
 Then you can toss it in the wash if you want to get it completely fresh.

 The Second Way How to Remove Red Wine Stain